HL7 protocol: read data from medical laboratory equipment

 Figure 1a.
 COM port settings

-If you connect your instrument via TCP, there are two modes "Server" and "Client".
+If you connect your HL7-compatible instrument via TCP, there are two modes "Server" and "Client".
 You should configure our software as a client (fig. 1b) if your instrument works as a host (you cannot configure a destination IP address).
 If you cannot configure the TCP port number in your instrument settings, it should be specified in a device's manual.

 Figure 1b.
 TCP client settings

-You should configure our software as a server (fig. 1c) if you can configure a destination IP address to send ASTM data in your instrument.
+You should configure our software as a server (fig. 1c) if you can configure a destination IP address to send HL7 data in your instrument.
 In this mode, your instrument initiates a connection and the logger listens for incoming data.

 Figure 1c.
-TCP server settings
+TCP server settings to receive HL7 data

-Step 2: Select a parser.
+Step 2: Select a data parser for the HL7 protocol.

 You need to select the HL7 module as a parser (figure 2).
 You may download the HL7 parser here if it does not exist in the list.
 You don't need to configure any additional settings for the parser.

 Figure 2.
-Select a parser
+Selecting the HL7 data parser

 Step 3: Select and configure the data export module.